Having uncomfortable conversations with kids is challenging for parents.

 Growing up in the United States my parents worked hard and provided me with food, shelter and love.

-The one thing they didn’t provide was a sexual education.
+Like most parents of their generation the one thing they didn’t provide was a sexual education.
 And it’s not like my dad didn’t try.

 Now in my early 30’s I realize I always blew him off because I lacked self-confidence and felt ashamed.

 When did I create the story in my head that I wasn’t good enough?
 That I was somehow lacking?

 The Roots of Sexual Shame

 I was a shy, chubby kid who never spoke to girls.
 In high school I lost my baby fat and developed a lean, muscular body but I was still shy.

 Heck I only had one girlfriend.
 And we never had sex.